samo4/cheatsheet/SIMULATIONS.md

 - direct method (algebraic equations)
 - implicit method (for generating signals)
 - transfer functions
   - nested method (input applied to each one in a chain of integrators with their own feedback.
-We get observable canonical form)
-  - "Delitvena metoda" (input applied only to the first integrator, which has its own feedback. whereas output is constructed from all states.
+We get observable canonical form) - "Delitvena metoda" (input applied only to the first integrator, which has its own feedback, where output is constructed from all states.
 We get controllable canonical form)
-  - partial fraction expansion (decomposes transfer function into a sum of inverse lapalace-able transfer functions)
+  - partial fraction expansion (decomposes transfer function into a sum of inverse Laplace-transformable transfer functions)
   - series/cascade decomposition (decomposes transfer function into a product of transfer functions)
 - simulation of dead time (using zero order hold and delay block.. easy for simulation, but "not so easy" for reasoning about the system)

-### Some basic nonmenclature
+### Some basic nomenclature

 State space